anzemur/chess-api/README.md

 # Chess API
-API for playing chess and highscores API.
+API for playing chess and highscores storing.
+Api could be easily used to implement a multiplayer room based chess game, because every instance of a game initilizes new unique game_id.
 * ### [API Documentation](https://documenter.getpostman.com/view/1741165/chess-api/7Lof2bk#intro)